What Are Check Valves

 A brass check valve avoids the reverse flow of liquid in a system.
 This is used in fire protection systems and irrigation.
 Also, it uses where fluid needs to keep from flowing in the reverse path.

 The brass check valve is made from a copper alloy tougher than plastic.
 Yet, the brass is a blend of zinc and copper.
-Yet, there may be other metals present to increase rust resistance and machinability.
+There may be other metals present to increase rust resistance and machinability.
 Some of these metals are aluminum, lead, and arsenic.

 It lets fluid flow only in one path.
 This avoids fluid flow in the back direction.
 And which could cause pollution or destruction to other components.
 Check valves work and do not need to function.
 Most existing types have a small spring to close the valve.
 The medium pressure in the forward direction releases the valve.
 Note that the slightest pressure is vital to open the valve (cracking pressure).